markgewhite/ai_meal_planner/LEARNINGS.md

    - Small UI details make big differences

 3. **Documentation is Your Friend**
-   - Write it for future you
+   - Write it for the future you
    - Good READMEs help others understand and use your work
    - Keep learnings documented